across the world

 In simple words, loss run reports are the history of the applicant’s insurance claims activity throughout the duration of the policy.
 Insurance companies keep a track of each claim of the clients and how effectively those claims were settled down.

-Why Insurance Companies ask for loss report and what information is mentioned in the loss run report?
+Why do Insurance Companies ask for a loss report, and what information does the loss run report contain?

 When there is a policy renewal or the user is applying for a new policy, for sure they will be asked for loss run reports.
 Before underwriting policy as per the requirement of the client, it is necessary to check the claims history of the client.

 When the client wants to renew the existing policy, loss run report comes into the picture.
-Insurance companies track the history of claims and how effectively they were processed.
+Insurance companies track the history of claims and the effectiveness of their processing.

 Now, what information is included in this loss run report?
 It includes the same details that the client has filled while initiating the policy such as: